After the photo of the view along Karaçay, we promised photos of Saklıkent Gorge yesterday.

 Well, you wouldn’t want to fall into the river now, would you?

-Shin splints have prevented him from doing all of his training – but half an hour sitting on a rock allowing freezing, gushing water to pummel his legs – he had a bottle of Efes Pilsen in the other hand, of course! – and he’s been able to get a good, long practise run in before we head off for the run.
+Half an hour sitting on a rock allowing freezing, gushing water to pummel his legs and he’d been able to get a good, long practise run in on tired legs before his taper weeks.

 Magic!